adlra/offline-kanban/README.md

 3. You'll see a seeded board ("My Work") with a few example cards and a Quick Start wiki page.
 4. Click **Export** before closing the tab to save a JSON backup.
 5. Click **Import** and select that JSON file to pick up where you left off.

-There is also a self-contained build at [offline-kanban.html](offline-kanban.html), it bundles everything.

 > **Heads up:** all data lives in your browser's `localStorage`.
 Clearing site data, switching browsers, or using a private window will wipe the board. **Export daily.**.